 I understand that failure to adhere to the Festival rules will result in disqualification and forfeiture of entry fee.

-The individual submitting the film hereby warrants that they are authorized to commit the film for screening, and understands and accepts these requirements and regulations.
+The individual submitting the film hereby warrants that they are authorized to commit the film for SABIFF 2021's screening(s), and understands and accepts these requirements and regulations.

-I agree to hold the San Antonio Black International Film Festival harmless from all claims, demands, losses, damages, judgments, liabilities, and expenses (including attorney’s fees) arising out of or in connection with any and all claims of third parties, which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.
+I agree to hold the San Antonio Black International Film Festival (SABIFF 2021) and it's Fiscal Sponsor, Fractured Atlas harmless from any and all claims, demands, losses, damages, judgments, liabilities, and expenses (including attorney’s fees) arising out of or in connection with any and all claims of third parties, which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.